seafile-data/seafile-manual/deploy/using_logrotate.md

 This feature is very useful when you need cut logfiles while you don't want to shutdown the server.
 All you need to do now is cutting the logfile on the fly.

-> **NOTE**: signal is not supported by windows, so the feature is not available there.

 ## Default logrotate configuration directory

 For debian, the default directory for logrotate should be `/etc/logrotate.d/`